rust-cli/book/src/tutorial/README.md

 <aside class="note">

 **Note:**
-The code examples in this tutorial use features that are part of [Rust 2018].
+This book is written for [Rust 2018].
+The code examples can also be used on Rust 2015, but you might need to tweak them a bit;
+add `extern crate foo;` invocations, for example.

+At the time of this writing,
-Right now, this means you have to use a nightly compiler version and add `edition = "2018"` to you `Cargo.toml`
+to use Rust 2018 you have to use a nightly compiler version.
-(as well as write `cargo-features = ["edition"]` at the top of it).
+Enable it by adding `edition = "2018"` to the `[package]` section of your `Cargo.toml` file (as well as write `cargo-features = ["edition"]` at the top of it).

-It should be easy to write the same code in Rust 2015 -- the most significant difference is just that
-I'm able to omit `extern crate foo;` lines.

 </aside>